aamott/petinator/README.md

 1. Clone this code into your Arduino directory: `git clone https://github.com/aamott/petinator.git`
 2. Open in the Arduino IDE.
+3. Install these libraries:
+    * LiquidCrystal I2C
+    * AutoPID
+    * ThermistorLibrary
+    * LiquidMenu
+    * LiquidCrystal
+    * ezButton
+    * FastAccelStepper
-3. Edit `configuration.h` according to your needs.
+4. Edit `configuration.h` according to your needs.
 If you're using the same layout as in Wokwi, including a non-I2C display, just copy the configuration from there.
-4. Wire it up, either by the pinouts listed in `configuration.h` or matching Wokwi.
+5. Wire it up, either by the pinouts listed in `configuration.h` or matching Wokwi.
-5. Upload the code to your Arduino (or ESP32).
+6. Upload the code to your Arduino (or ESP32).
-6. Test and tune the PID values and motor speed as needed and reupload.
+7. Test and tune the PID values and motor speed as needed and reupload.

 # How to Contribute
 Check the [Issues](https://github.com/aamott/petinator/issues) tab and look for issues marked with "good first issue".